Dima-Lito/Git-test/README.md

-Added a new string using the dmytro branch
+Added a new string using the Dmytro branch